About

 • Add the rice and 2 tbsp of soy sauce, and stir to combine.
 Make sure to break up any rice lumps using a spatula.

-• Sprinkle about 2 tbsp of water to allow the seasoning to mix with the rice properly.
+• Sprinkle about 2 tbsp of water or stock, to allow the seasoning to mix with the rice properly.

 • Stir fry the rice until the rice softens and mixes well with all the ingredients.
 Taste and add more soy sauce if needed.
 Add the green parts of the spring onions and toss to combine while the rice is hot.